Pizzaiolo for Basta Stockholm

 We at Basta continue our fantastic expansion journey where in recent years we have established some of Sweden's most popular restaurants.

-Team of Basta Stockholm is looking for ambitious pizzaiolo who is eager to join one of Stockholm's busiest kitchens!
+Basta Team is looking for ambitious pizzaiolo who is eager to join one of city's busiest kitchens!
 Pasta, pizza, antipasti, dolci and lots of passion for Italian kitchen is what we are all about.

 We are looking for a pizzaiolo who would like to develop in baking Napoletan pizzas.
 You like to have fun at work, have passion for the profession and raw materials and are good at collaborating.
 We are a young company undergoing expansion and offer great career opportunities for those who want to develop together with us.
 You are spurred on by a fast pace, high demands and you are prepared to work when needed.